 The full essay follows the jump:

-The essay follows the jump:
+Anyone have any thoughts on this?
+The full essay follows the jump: